 Are you a Celt?
 Or a Gael?
 Viking or British?
-Well it might depend on where you come from in Ireland according to a new study.
+Well it might depend on where you come from in Ireland according to a 2017 study.

-A genetic map has been created by researchers that reveals the impact of immigration, invasion and plantation throughout Irish history.
+A genetic map was created by researchers that reveals the impact of immigration, invasion and plantation throughout Irish history.

 The study was carried out by the Royal College of Surgeons in Ireland (RCSI) and the Genealogical Society of Ireland (GSI).
 They have published their findings in the paper ‘The Irish DNA Atlas: Revealing Fine-Scale Population Structure and History within Ireland’.